zjengjie/inbot-utils/README.md

 Currently these classes are included:

 - PasswordHash: we grabbed this implementation from http://crackstation.net/hashing-security.htm and preserved the license info (also MIT).
 This class implements a secure way of hashing passwords with randomized salt.
 Don't reinvent this wheel please.
 Big thanks to Taylor Hornby and his friends at crackstation.net.
 - AESUtils: encrypt/decrypt blobs using AES with a randomized salt and specified key.
-This makes encryption easy and safe.
+This makes encryption easy, safe (AES cipher in CBC mode with PKCS7, 256 bit key), and free of boilerplate.
+Uses the bouncy-castle library so you don't have to deal with Oracle's restrictions on key length.
 - ArrayFoo: misc static methods for manipulating arrays and sets.
-I like my varargs.
 - CompressionUtils: compress/decompess using gzip; convenient wrappers around the built in java compression classes.
 Reduce the amount of boiler plate needed for the simple job of compressing stuff.
 - HashUtils: misc utilities to create md5 sha1 and other hashes without having to deal with checked exceptions or arcane details on how to set this up.
 - Md5Appender: helper class to creat md5 hashes incrementally by appending objects to it.
 We use this for Etags.